mininglamp-MLLM/HMLLM/README.md

 | Test Q&A | 2,640 & 26,724 | 954 |

 ### 🌏 Data Collection Process
-The SRI-ADV data collection is divided into two processes: subjective index generation and objective Q&A generation.
+The Video-SME data collection is divided into two processes: subjective index generation and objective Q&A generation.
 The overall collection process is illustrated as follows:
 ![Dataset Generation Process](./assets/dataset_generation.jpg)
-<details><summary>Caption of Generation pipeline of SRI-ADV dataset</summary><p>
+<details><summary>Caption of Generation pipeline of Video-SME dataset</summary><p>
 The left side of this figure illustrates the process of SRI data collection, computation, and amalgamation.
 This involves acquiring raw signals from subjects, processing signals by video scenes, and pooling data from subjects with similar demographic profiles to obtain aggregated subjective response indicators and instruction for language models.
 The middle section depicts the video preprocessing with Frame Sequence for Video Representation (FSVR) by scene detection and Automatic Speech Recognition (ASR) for videos.
 On the right side, we present our proposed semi-automated video Q&A generation process, which leverages both video storyboarding from FSVR and dialogue text from ASR.
 This integration enriches video content comprehension, thereby facilitating both Subjectivity and Objectivity Tasks.
 </p></details>